venkateswararo/firstrepo/README.md

 # firstrepo
 what is the purpose of the repo
-G venkateswararao and 622 walnut seventh street
+G venkateswararao and 622 walnut 7th street